 In 2003, Kalvos & Damian's New Music Bazaar starting playing Barry's music on their show, interviewed him live in their studio, and set up a webpage of highlights as their 180th composer guest.

 Barry has had three commissions, all of which have been performed in NYC, and has himself commissioned a piano piece from a struggling colleague, which was performed in Boston and NYC.
-He is a member of ASCAP and the American Music Center, and was on the Editorial Advisory Board of and is a regular contributor to New Music Connoisseur.
+He is a member of ASCAP and was a member of the American Music Center, and was on the Editorial Advisory Board of and was a regular contributor to New Music Connoisseur magazine.

-Barry has been called "the biggest thinker in show business."
-His current musical projects include separate Portraits for vocalist Laurie Amat and trombonist/singer Abbe Conant, "The Couch, or, This is Therapy?", a companion piece to Bernstein's "Trouble in Tahiti," "Yisroayl B'Mitzroyim (Israel in Egypt)," a dramatic oratorio in Hebrew written under the pseudonym Baruch Skeer, and "September 11 Songs", a cabaret song cycle.
+Barry was once called "the biggest thinker in show business."
+Although he closed his music business in 2008, he continues to compose, perform, and write about music.
+His most recent project is a set of cabaret songs, including the avant-garde song cycle, "September 11 Songs."
+Unfinished works as of this writing include separate Portraits for vocalist Laurie Amat and trombonist/singer Abbie Conant, "The Couch, or, This is Therapy?", a companion piece to Bernstein's "Trouble in Tahiti," and "Yisroayl B'Mitzroyim (Israel in Egypt)," a dramatic oratorio in Hebrew written under the pseudonym Baruch Skeer.